On This Page

 • Persistent Queue Usage (saturation).

-See About Notifications for information about adding Notifications for Destinations.
+See Notifications for information about adding Notifications for Destinations.

 Monitor Destination Persistent Queues

-2. Navigate to System > Queues (Destinations) and view relevant data.
+2. Navigate to System > Queues (Sources) and view relevant data.

 Troubleshooting Tools

 Cribl internal logs for Cribl-managed Workers might include entries labeled Revived PQ Worker Process.
 These indicate where a Cribl-managed Worker was newly assigned to drain a persistent queue left over from a shut-down Worker Node.
-You can use these log events to troubleshoot Cloud PQ issues.
+You can use these log events to troubleshoot Cloud persistent queue issues.

 The Persistent Queue Settings tab displays when the Backpressure behavior option in General settings is set to Persistent Queue.
 Persistent queue buffers and preserves incoming events when a downstream Destination has an outage or experiences backpressure.